PlainsightAI/legacy-docs/start.md

 4. You can edit an existing rule by going to the **Rules** list and clicking the Edit icon under the Actions column to modify your selected rule.

 _Note: Any modifications to rule actions or a rule's enabled/disabled state will take effect within 5 minutes._

+## Creating a Landmark
+Landmarks can be added within the **Add New Rule** or through the Landmarks section.

+1. In the dashboard, go to Projects > Landmarks
+2. Click **Add New Landmark**
+3. Move the map or use Google Addresses to center the map as needed, or select from Existing Landmarks
+4. Use the Drawing Tools to create a geofence around your desired area
+5. Click **Use Geofence**
+6. Enter a name for the landmark
+7. Click **Create Landmark** to save

+The landmark will now be available in the **Select From Project Landmarks** dropdown when creating a rule.

 ## Using the Sense API
 The Sense dashboard functions such as logging in, creating projects, channels, rules, and landmarks can all be performed using the Sense API.